DavidCou/Alien_Invasion/README.md

 To run the game:
 Download the alien invasion project and click on the alien_invasion.py file.

-Note: You can only fire three bullets at a time so make sure you time your shots
+Note: You can only fire three bullets at a time so make sure to time your shots